 In 2012, David joined the advisory board of the online journal, The International Journal of Neuropsychotherapy.

 David has always been a person with wide ranging hobbies and passions, the latest of which is Podcasting (as in this psychology podcast), which he sees as “The Next Big Thing.”
-Over the years he has been involved in ham radio, sport judo, freight train hopping, folk guitar, recorder, piano, didjeridu, sky diving, flying sailplanes, windsurfing, mountain biking, road cycling, motorcycles, cross-country skiing, downhill skiing, and Tai Chi.
+Over the years he has been involved in ham radio, sport judo, freight train hopping, Yoga, folk guitar, recorder, piano, didjeridu, sky diving, flying sailplanes, windsurfing, mountain biking, road cycling, motorcycles, cross-country skiing, downhill skiing, and Tai Chi.